West Building 201 | (425) 739-8104 | email@example.com

 Students who wish to transfer courses from institutions outside of the United States must have a course-by-course evaluation of their transcripts performed by an international credential evaluation agency.
 A list of agencies is available online.

-Once the agency evaluation is complete, submit the officially sealed evaluation along with an English translation of your international transcript to Enrollment Services W201 (see address above).
+Once the agency evaluation is complete, submit the officially sealed evaluation along with the English translation of your international transcript to Enrollment Services W201 (see address above).
 A copy of your transcript will be made and the original will be returned to you.
 In order to match courses with specific LWTech courses, students may be required to obtain course descriptions in addition to submitting the agency evaluation.

 Transfer Credit Process